jalvesaq/zotcite/README.md

   - `<Leader>zy` to see how the reference will be converted into YAML.

 You can also use the command `:ZSeek` to see what references have either a last author's name or title matching the pattern that you are seeking for.
+The references displayed in the command line at the bottom of the screen will be the same that would be in a omni completion menu.
 Example:

 ```vim
 :ZSeek marx